Bachelor of Science, Optical Engineering – University of Arizona

 Doctor of Philosophy, Resource and Environmental Management – Simon Fraser University

-Areas of research interest: water-energy nexus, decision making, utility planning, environmental modelling, system dynamics, energy and water conservation behaviour, and climate change.
+Areas of research interest: water-energy nexus, decision making, urban planning, environmental modelling, system dynamics, human behaviour and perceptions, and climate change adaptation.

 Principal Investigator – Water and Electric Utility Integrated Planning.
 Funding: Water Research Foundation, American Water Works Association, New York State Energy Research and Development Authority.